nimarta-tejwani/TrafficInsight/README.md

 clone/download the repository the repository

 Step 2:
-Open the terminal in root directory

-Step 3:
 Download yOLOv8.pt file [here](https://github.com/ultralytics/assets/releases/download/v0.0.0/yolov8n.pt) and place it in root directory

+Step 2:
+Open the terminal in the root directory

 Step 4:
 ````